ashwiniskamat/USGS_Leaflet_Challenge/README.md

 This projects analyzes and visualizes significant earthquakes in the past seven days.

 A map which plots earthquakes from the data set based on their longitude and latitude was created using Leaflet.
-It includes...
+The map includes...
 - data markers that reflect the magnitude of the earthquake (size and depth) by color
 - popups that provide additional information about a quake when a given marker is clicked
 - a legend that provides context